-Paolo Cirio works with legal, economic, and cultural systems of the information society.
+Paolo Cirio - Conceptual artist, 1979.
+Italy - New-York, U.S.A Paolo Cirio works with the legal, economic, and cultural systems of the information society.
+He investigates social fields impacted by the Internet, such as privacy, democracy, finance, and intellectual property.
 He shows his research and intervention-based works through artifacts, photos, installations, videos, and public art.
-Cirio’s work embodies the contradictions, ethics, limits, and potentials inherent to the social complexity of information society through a provocative, critical, and proactive approach.

 Cirio’s art considers how society is affected by the control over information.
 It embodies the conflicts, contradictions, ethics, limits, and potentials inherent in the social complexity of information society through a critical and proactive approach.

 His techniques of exposure, appropriation, and recontextualization of sensitive information stimulate ways of seeing, understanding, and challenging contemporary complex issues.
 Cirio uses popular language, irony, interventions, and seductive visuals to engage a wide public in works of art.
 His works often make contradictions apparent, expose mechanisms, and dispute their processes in order to debunk perceptions of social, technological, and cognitive systems.

 Paolo Cirio’s artworks are often active agents - they elicit reactions from the subjects of the works and participation from the audience.
 The interactions and processes from his interventions generate online art performances.
 These socially engaged performances involve the public in critical debates for change driven directly by his artistic concepts and creations, which often embody personal risks and challenges.